 Jewish heritage in Warsaw

 This tour focuses on visiting places connected with lasting for centuries Jewish presence in Poland.
-You can see still functioning Jewish cemetery; Nozyk Synagogue which survived WWII; remaining part of the ghetto wall; installation of the bridge connecting small and big ghetto; Umschlagplatz memorial at the former station from which Jews were deported to the death camp; Rappaport monument dedicated to heroes of the ghetto; and recently opened Museum of the History of Polish Jews.
-Also visit Jewish Historical Institute in original building of former Judaistic Library with newly arranged exhibition.
+You can see still functioning Jewish cemetery; Nozyk Synagogue which survived WWII; remaining part of the ghetto wall; installation of the bridge connecting small and big ghetto; Umschlagplatz memorial at the former station from which Jews were deported to the death camp; Rappaport monument dedicated to heroes of the ghetto; and Polin, the Museum of the History of Polish Jews.
+Also visit Jewish Historical Institute in original building of former Judaistic Library.

 In Prague site (across the Vistula river) we can see pre-war mykveh, former nursery and shelter for Jewish children, and Jewish students' dormitory.
 Stroll along unchanged streets where "The Pianist", film by Polanski was made.